bravefencermusashi/bookscrapper/README.md

 # bookscrapper
-Automatic download of it ebooks on allitebooks.com
+Automatic download of it ebooks on allitebooks

+## use

+usage: scrapbook.py  \[-h\] \[-q\] search \[search ...\]

+Main script is scrapbook.py.
+Add search keywords as arguments separated by spaces. eg : scrapbook.py python wsgi.
+Those search keywords will be concatenated to make a search on allitebooks.
+Use the -h option for help.

 ## configuration
 Configuration is in the conf.py file.
 Edit the scrapper dictionary to change the configuration.